lhhiep2204/Locify/docs/Locify_Feature_Specification.md

 - Users access the Add Location Screen from the Main Screen or Saved Locations List.
 - Users search for a location (online) or manually enter details (online/offline).
 - Users select a collection or create a new one.
-- Users enter details (custom name (displayName), official name (required), address, description, notes, tags, favorite status).
+- Users enter details (custom name (displayName), official name (required), address, category, notes, tags, favorite status).
 Image selection is only available when logged in.
 - The location is saved, stored locally for offline access and synced with the server after login if not logged in.

 ### 4. Manage Collections and Locations
 - Users view the collection list with the number of locations per collection, retrieved from local storage (online/offline when not logged in; online synced data when logged in).
 - Users create, edit, or delete collections (online/offline).
-When deleting a collection with locations, the app prompts to select a replacement collection.
+When deleting a collection with locations, the app shows a confirmation dialog: 'This will also delete all X locations inside.
+This action cannot be undone.
+Continue?' with Delete and Cancel options.
 Changes are stored locally and synced with the server after login if not logged in.
 Offline icons are stored in temporary storage.
 - Select a collection to view its location list, retrieved from local storage (online/offline when not logged in; online synced data when logged in).
-- In the location list, users view, edit (including changing custom name (displayName), official name, address, coordinates, description, notes, tags, favorite status, collection; image selection only available when logged in), delete, mark/unmark as favorite, or share locations via the system sharing mechanism (iOS or Android; sharing online only, available whether logged in or not).
+- In the location list, users view, edit (including changing custom name (displayName), official name, address, coordinates, category, notes, tags, favorite status, collection; image selection only available when logged in), delete, mark/unmark as favorite, or share locations via the system sharing mechanism (iOS or Android; sharing online only, available whether logged in or not).
 When not logged in, the image selection option is disabled, and a message is displayed: "Please log in to add or remove images."
 Changes to collections or locations are stored locally and synced after login if not logged in.
 Offline images, when logged in, are stored in temporary storage.
-- Select a location to view on the map (online: dynamic map, available whether logged in or not; offline: displays a message "Map unavailable offline" and shows only location details; Google Maps SDK on both iOS and Android).
+- Select a location to view on the map (online: dynamic map, available whether logged in or not; offline: displays a message "Map unavailable offline" and shows only location details; Google Maps SDK (Android) / MapKit or Google Maps SDK (iOS)).
 Images are displayed if available locally; otherwise, a placeholder is shown.

 ### 5. Navigation
 - Users select a location from the map or list.
-- The app provides in-app navigation to the location using Google Maps SDK on both iOS and Android (online only, available whether logged in or not).
+- The app provides in-app navigation to the location using Google Maps SDK (Android) / MapKit or Google Maps SDK (iOS) (online only, available whether logged in or not).
 In offline mode, displays a message: "Navigation unavailable offline."

 ### 6. Login/Registration and Data Sync
 - Users access the Login/Registration screen from the Settings screen.